Common Eagle Ray: Myliobatis aquila

 Diving logistics

-In South Africa, I was able to photograph this species with a baited remote camera deployed in approximately 50m off East London.
+It is possible to see common eagle rays in South Africa, but encounters are unpredictable.
+Off East London in South Africa, I was able to photograph this species with a baited remote camera deployed in approximately 50m depth.

 Similar species